Timothy403/Python-Projects/README.md

-# Python-Projects
+# Pythonic-Projects
-Gaining experience with different kinds of projects with python.
+Gaining experience with different kinds of projects using python.